-Andalucía is an important part of Spain's overall property market because it accounts for approximately 20% of total transactions across the country and in 2024 it was on track at 19.8% of Spain's property market.
-As regards the overseas sector, about 20% market share in Andalucía as a whole can be attributed to foreigners and in 2024 it was 18.4%, slightly below the national of 19.9% However, as this report will detail, foreign market share in some areas is double that figure.
+Andalucía is an important part of Spain's overall property market because it accounts for approximately 20% of total transactions across the country.
+As regards the overseas sector, about 20% market share in Andalucía as a whole can be attributed to foreigners.
+However, as this report will detail, foreign market share in some areas is double that figure.

 I think it's now time to move on from the statistics relating to the pandemic affected years as it's clear just how much the post-pandemic surge of overseas buyers playing catch up distorted the figures.
 The reality is that if you compare the total of foreign buyers during the three pandemic-affected years of 2020/21/22 with the total in the three years prior to the pandemic, 2017/18/19, they are very similar.
 Analysis of these two periods show the overseas market had grown by 8% at the end of 2022 when compared with 2019, but that's no more than might have been expected with small annual increases of 1% - 3% which had been the case for several years before the pandemic.
-We now have two years' statistics to work with that really aren't distorted in any way by the pandemic disruption and, in my view, we do have an idea of what the 'new normal' looks like.
-And I think it looks pretty good.
+In my view, if comparables are needed they should be between 2019 and 2024 to be relevant.

 When I update our market reports at the start of a new year I'm always at a disadvantage of not having full year statistics to hand as the key numbers for the overseas sector of the property market are published half-yearly.
-The January - June numbers appear in October but for July - December we have to wait until April of the following year.
-We now have the 2024 full-year statistics and they show strong growth in terms of overseas buyer numbers, how much they're spending and a greater diversity of nationalities choosing Spain for their property investment.
+The January - June numbers appear in October but for July - December we have to wait until March of the following year.
+However, as the tendency is for both halves to be quite similar in outcomes it's possible to make estimates for the full year which probably won't be far off the mark come March when those full year stats are published.
+But when I do give 2024 figures, remember they are just for the Jan - June period and I will update them in March.